srlasher/pdstools/Home.md

 In the background, this imports the CDH Sample dataset from the GitHub repo directly and initializes them in an ADMDatamart class.

 ## Reading your own data
 Of course, it is also possible to read your own data.
-Simply find the location of the data and supply it as the 'data' argument in the ADMDatamart class as below:
+Simply find the location of the data and supply it as the 'path' argument in the ADMDatamart class as below:

 ```python
 from cdhtools import ADMDatamart